-- 25. The Ministry of Foreign Affairs has created an inter-ministerial committee for the coordination and implementation of efforts to achieve the SDGs in Algeria.
+- 24. The Ministry of Foreign Affairs has created an inter-ministerial committee for the coordination and implementation of efforts to achieve the SDGs in Algeria.
 An evaluation of implementation of the United Nations development assistance framework (UNDAF) began in late 2018 with the aim of improving the UNDAF's alignment with the 2030 Agenda.
 The 2018-2019 work plan for the United Nations country team includes a zero hunger strategic review, to be carried out by WFP and FAO.
-Algeria will present a voluntary national review at the seventh session of the United Nations High-level Political Forum on Sustainable Development, held under the auspices of the United Nations Economic and Social Council. - 26.
-The Sahrawi authorities have shown increasing interest in complementary livelihood activities and the Sahrawi economic development authority participates in discussions on food security and nutrition-related interventions, including with regard to the new resilience approach initiated by WFP.
-The Secretary General of the Polisario attended the inauguration of the fish farm in N'Khaila in February 2019, together with other high level representatives.
-The Sahrawi education authority is keen to explore the adoption of a nutrition-sensitive approach to school feeding and to foster interconnectedness with other activities and partners. - 27.
-The Sahrawi public health authority developed a strategic health plan for 2016-2020, following the findings of the 2016 WFP/UNHCR nutrition survey.
+Algeria will present a voluntary national review at the seventh session of the United Nations High-level Political Forum on Sustainable Development, held under the auspices of the United Nations Economic and Social Council. - 25.
+The Sahrawi camp management have shown increasing interest in complementary livelihood activities, which have included discussions on food security and nutrition-related interventions, including regarding the new resilience approach initiated by WFP.
+The fish farm in N'Khaila was inaugurated in February 2019.
+There is also an interest to explore the adoption of a nutrition-sensitive approach to school feeding and to foster interconnectedness with other activities and partners. - 26.
+A strategic health plan for 2016-2020 has been developed, following the findings of the 2016 WFP/UNHCR nutrition survey.
 The priorities identified in the strategic health plan include improving the quality of basic preventive and health care services, mainstreaming consideration of gender issues into health care services and strengthening intersectoral coordination with the providers of reproductive health services.
-Consultations are being held with education and cooperation authorities with a view to creating synergies among all activities for better nutrition results among women, men, boys and girls.
-WFP's new approach to resilience building will guide collaboration among all stakeholders, under the leadership of the Sahrawi authorities. - 28.
-The Sahrawi authorities have welcomed the evidence provided by the recent assessments and are working with WFP to formalize community-based targeting through the distribution of general food rations, drawing on the evidence provided by the food security assessment.
+Consultations are being held in the education and cooperation sectors with a view to creating synergies among all activities for better nutrition results among women, men, boys and girls.
+WFP's new approach to resilience building will guide collaboration among all stakeholders, under the leadership of the local authorities. - 27.
+All stakeholders have welcomed the evidence provided by the recent assessments and are working with WFP to formalize community-based targeting through the distribution of general food rations, drawing on the evidence provided by the food security assessment.